portrait

 Phew!
 It was a lot of work, but we finally managed to add 12 and 34 together using Truffle!

-All of the code from the article is available on GitHub.
+All the code from the article is available on GitHub.

 Next article